You Can Thank ‘Sex Brain’ for Those Out-of-Character Decisions You Make When Turned On

 There's also a safety concern for discussing sex before anything actually happens, since sex brain highlights a risk of crossing boundaries.
 “Our intentions may be good, but if not specifically outlined, there may be very different outcomes than we anticipate due to our brain’s altered state.
 That does not mean we have an excuse to do whatever we want," Zajac says, noting that consent is always the most important reality to uphold in any sexual scenario.

 Lastly, avoid situations that allow your sex brain to make decisions in the place of the rational brain.
 If you have a friend-with-benefits whom you don't want to hook up with anymore?
 Consider not hanging out with them if you predict that to be an inevitability.
 And keep contraception tools and whatever accessories you need for safe sex at the ready in your nightstand, the kitchen drawers, between couch seat cushions—wherever else you might need them at a moment’s notice.
-Do whatever you need in order to ensure a healthy, safe, consensual, and enjoyable sexual experience for everyone involved before you have to depend on your silly sex brain to do it all for you.
+Do whatever you need in order to ensure a healthy, safe, consensual, and enjoyable sexual experience for everyone involved.
+This won't just benefit your brain health, but will impact your overall well-being, too.

 In the market for a new sex toy?
 Here's the one a sex writer who's tried, like, all of them would use forever.
 Plus, why you're going to start hearing a lot more about genderless sex toys.